thousandlemons/English-words-pronunciation-mp3-audio-download/README.md

 Apparently, each key is an English word and the value is the URL to the MP3 audio files.

-The `data.json` file is only 1.8 MB so you can load it in your memory and let it serve as a lookup table.
+The `data.json` file is only 1.8 MB so you can load it in the memory and let it serve as a lookup table.

 ## Acknowledgements